 We love the idea of hosting drinks on the sweeping lawn against a backdrop of the stunning castle.
 It’d look especially gorgeous at sunset!

 The service at Cluny Castle is second-to-none, and you’ll benefit from a dedicated wedding planner who will guide you through every aspect of your planning.
-Your special day is bound to be absolutely perfect in every way.

 4. Borthwick Castle – Gorebridge